Sauropoda

 The oldest known unequivocal sauropod dinosaurs are known from the Early Jurassic.
 Isanosaurus and Antetonitrus were originally described as Triassic sauropods, but their age, and in the case of Antetonitrus also its sauropod status, were subsequently questioned.
 Sauropod-like sauropodomorph tracks from the Fleming Fjord Formation (Greenland) might, however, indicate the occurrence of the group in the Late Triassic.
 By the Late Jurassic (150 million years ago), sauropods had become widespread (especially the diplodocids and brachiosaurids).
 By the Late Cretaceous, one group of sauropods, the titanosaurs, had replaced all others and had a near-global distribution.
 However, as with all other non-avian dinosaurs alive at the time, the titanosaurs died out in the Cretaceous–Paleogene extinction event.
 Fossilised remains of sauropods have been found on every continent, including Antarctica.

-The name Sauropoda was coined by Othinel Charles Marsh in 1878, and is derived from Ancient Greek, meaning "lizard foot".
-Sauropods are one of the most recognizable groups of dinosaurs, and have become a fixture in popular culture due to their impressive size.
+The name Sauropoda was coined by Othniel Charles Marsh in 1878, and is derived from Ancient Greek, meaning "lizard foot".
+Sauropods are one of the most recognizable groups of dinosaurs, and have become a fixture in popular culture due to their enormousness.

-Complete sauropod fossil finds are rare.
+Complete sauropod fossil finds are extremely rare.
 Many species, especially the largest, are known only from isolated and disarticulated bones.
 Many near-complete specimens lack heads, tail tips and limbs.

 Description

 Sauropods were herbivorous (plant-eating), usually quite long-necked quadrupeds (four-legged), often with spatulate (spatula-shaped: broad at the tip, narrow at the neck) teeth.
-They had tiny heads, massive bodies, and most had long tails.
+They had relatively tiny heads, massive bodies, and most had long tails.
 Their hind legs were thick, straight, and powerful, ending in club-like feet with five toes, though only the inner three (or in some cases four) bore claws.
 Their forelimbs were rather more slender and typically ended in pillar-like hands built for supporting weight; often only the thumb bore a claw.
 Many illustrations of sauropods in the flesh miss these facts, inaccurately depicting sauropods with hooves capping the claw-less digits of the feet, or more than three claws or hooves on the hands.
 The proximal caudal vertebrae are extremely diagnostic for sauropods.